 The fee for American Sign Language Interpreting services for any non-academic event is $30 per hour per interpreter.
-Any assignment longer than two hours or an assignment less than two hours with complex content requires a team of two interpreters.
-This is paid through an internal transfer of funds handled by the accounting departments of the entity making the request and SLDS.
+Any assignment longer than one hour requires a team of two interpreters.
+This is paid through an internal transfer of funds handled by the accounting departments of the entity making the request and our office.
 This fee also applies to revenue-generating events such as conferences and workshops sponsored by colleges and departments.

 - Events sponsored by chartered student organizations.

-The Theater Department will not be billed for performances interpreted as an academic requirement (Theater 2100.)
-A fee will be charged for interpreter requests made through the box office.
+- Theater Department performances interpreted as an academic requirement (Theater 2100.)

-If Disability Services provides interpreter services for a particular event with no fee involved, other Ohio State departments may not profit by charging for this service at this same event.
+If we provide no-fee interpreter services for a particular event, other Ohio State departments may not profit by charging for this service at this same event.

-If a billable event, Disability Services will bill for services if the request is canceled within five (5) days of special event.
+If a billable event, we will bill for services if the request is canceled within five (5) days of special event.